schooltool-project/schooltool-book/source/features.rst

 * Grades, comments and other teacher-generated data can be collected schoolwide and aggregated using the SchoolTool gradebook interface.

-* A standard report cards can be generated as PDF documents for individual students, groups or the whole school.
+* Standard report cards can be generated as PDF documents for individual students, groups or the whole school.

 * Customized report cards can be designed using a HTML-like markup language.